 During the early 1960s, J. R. Simplot became the primary French fries supplier of McDonald’s.
 Simplot’s participation in the potato industry gave rise to the Simplot Food Division, one of the largest processing organizations in the world.
 A potato processing plant was built in 1962.
 By the time 2005 rolled around, J. R. Simplot Company was supplying more than half of the French fries requirements of McDonald’s.

 Jack Simplot retired as company president in 1973.
-However, he remains actively involved in the various dealings and operations of the J. R. Simplot Company.
-He currently resides with his wife Esther at the Grove Hotel building in the Boise downtown, just a few blocks from the company headquarters.
+However, he remained actively involved in the various dealings and operations of the J. R. Simplot Company.
+He lived with his wife Esther at the Grove Hotel building in the Boise downtown, just a few blocks from the company headquarters.

 The John Simplot Quick Bio

 Key success traits: confidence, hard work, and independent-thinking

 In the early 1980s, J. R. Simplot added further to its wealth by providing startup capital to the fledgling firm Micron Technology, a manufacturer of computer memory chips that was based in Boise.
 Simplot also invested a hefty amount in Remington Oil.